ravidziv/academic-kickstart/content/authors/admin/_index.md

 I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), working on world models, memory, and compression to build more capable and efficient AI systems.

-My background is in information theory and computational neuroscience.
-Today, my research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.
+My research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.

 Previously, I was an Assistant Professor at NYU's Center for Data Science.
 My industry experience spans Wand AI, Intel, and Google AI, alongside research collaborations with teams across academia and industry.

 I completed my Ph.D. with Tali Tishby and my postdoctoral research with Yann LeCun.
+My background is in information theory and computational neuroscience.
 With Allen Roush, I co-host [The Information Bottleneck](https://www.the-information-bottleneck.com/), a podcast about AI research and its practical implications.

 I'm always happy to hear interesting ideas and explore new collaborations.